60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 - Holiday auction

 The only difference between a holiday auction and a regular auction is that you're selling items that fit around the theme of holidays such as Thanksgiving, Christmas, and New Year's.
-Everyone loves a good celebration, and the chance to nag a bargain is sure to be appealing.
+Everyone loves a good celebration, and the chance to nag a bargain while supporting a good cause is sure to be appealing.

-You could also include experiences, such as the chance to eat out at a local restaurant for a Christmas meal.
+You could also include experiences, such as the chance to eat out at a local restaurant for a Christmas meal with Santa!
+A great tip is to make your prizes as festive and feel-good as possible to target a wider audience of happy holiday shoppers!

-Most of the ideas mentioned so far have included a livestreaming component since it's the cornerstone of all good virtual events, but have you thought about using a livestream with a well-known individual as the prize in an auction?
-This is something that will really attract people to take part, and even more minor celebrities have die-hard fans.
+Most of the virtual fundraising ideas mentioned so far have included a live-streaming component since it's the cornerstone of all good virtual events, but have you thought about using a live stream with a well-known individual as the prize in an auction?
+This is something that will really attract people to take part, and even more, minor celebrities have die-hard fans so it shouldn’t be too difficult to start receiving donations in order to win such a sought-after prize.

 - Business mentorship

-This is similar to the virtual livestream idea, but instead of offering a simple chat with a celebrity over video call, the business mentorship is all about learning and developing yourself.
+This is similar to the virtual live stream idea, but instead of offering a simple chat with a celebrity over a video call, business mentorship is all about learning and developing yourself and your business.
 The advantage here is that you don't need to source some kind of celebrity or public figure; just someone who has been successful in business, such as a CEO of a local company.

 It’s still not easy, but at least you have a larger pool to choose from.